cnr-isti-vclab/ReviewerNet/README.md

 # How to use ReviewerNet

 If you are a journal editor, or an IPC member asked to find additional reviewers, you can follow the steps below to find a set of reviewers for a submitted paper, and alternative reviewers in case of decline.
+Reviewernet runs on a Computer Grapichs instance by default, but you can create your own instance with a user-friendly procedure described [here](https://github.com/cnr-isti-vclab/ReviewerNet/tree/master/parser).

 ### Step 0: Input the names of submitting and conflicting authors